Best Games 2026: 20 Games You Need to Play Right Now

 Platforms: PC, PS5 | Price: $40

-Democracy never sleeps.
-Helldivers 2’s 2026 updates added new enemy factions, vehicles, and stratagems.
+Democracy never sleeps — and neither do I when a new Helldivers drop hits.
+The 2026 updates added new enemy factions, vehicles, and stratagems.
 The core loop — drop in, complete objectives, extract — is still the best co-op shooter available.
 The community is active, the devs communicate openly, and every update adds meaningful content.
+If you have friends, play this.
+If you don’t have friends, this game will get you some.

 14. Marvel Rivals